Our History, Our Future, Our Brand

 Where is this small town near Denver headed?

 Exciting things are happening in the growing Town of Frederick, Colorado.
 If you haven’t visited Frederick recently, chances are you’ll be surprised at what you find.
-Hundreds of new homes are being built each year, outpacing housing starts for the surrounding communities of Longmont, Firestone and Dacono combined the past two years.
+Hundreds of new homes are being built each year, outpacing housing starts for the surrounding communities of Longmont, Firestone and Dacono combined.
 Longmont United Hospital opened the first phase of a health campus called Indian Peaks Medical Center at the corner of Silver Birch Blvd (CR11) and SH 52 in December 2013.
-The popular cell-phone case manufacturer Otterbox recently chose Frederick for a distribution and call center outpost.
-Small businesses such as Georgia Boys BBQ, Carbon Valley Coffee Roasters and Mr. Todd’s Barbershop are creating a name for themselves in Frederick’s downtown.
-So what’s the secret?
-According to Frederick’s Mayor Tony Carey, it all comes down to collaboration and communication to create a strong community.
+The popular cell-phone case manufacturer Otterbox chose Frederick for a distribution and call center outpost.
+Small businesses such as Georgia Boys BBQ and Mountain Cowboy Brewing have created a name for themselves in Frederick’s downtown.

 In 2014, Frederick unveiled a new brand and logo that reflect the pioneering spirit that continues to be a foundation for one of the best small towns near Denver where the life you dream of is yours to create.
 Community members in Frederick know that their voice makes a difference and that they continue to have an active role in creating a community they can be proud to call home.
 The new brand was truly inspired by the people who live and work in Frederick and can be seen in the brand video and promise below.

 We believe in rolling up our sleeves

 Not just for ourselves, but for each other.